nitrogen-lang/nitrogen/docs/language.md

     always field2 = "constant"

     func init(x) { // Initializer function
-        this.x = x // The instance can be referenced with "this"s
+        this.x = x // The instance can be referenced with "this" }
-    }

     // Class methods